-The term 'Cost of Living Index' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Cost of Living Index' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Cost of Living Index refers to a price index that was created so that businesses and individuals are able to compare and contrast the cost of living relative to other cities, regions, countries, and times.
 This theoretical index takes the measure of variations in the costs of different key goods and services.
 It also permits substitutions with other similar goods when prices fluctuate.

 One thing that is interesting regarding this Cost of Living Index is that there is not only a single methodology and index that reveals the national (or international) cost of living.
 One of the most widely used systems for these indices is known as the Konüs Index.
 These formats utilize an expenditure function like those employed in considering anticipated compensating variation.